 Born in Downey, California to a Mexican-born mother and Puerto Rican father, Ubach has been a working actress since childhood.
 Following her television debut on "Romper Room," she joined the Lee Strasberg Institute's Children's Program.
-At 15, she fearlessly traveled to New York to star in WPA's Off-Broadway production of "Club Soda," and later spent two years as Josie on "Beakman's World" and starred in "Kindertransport" at the Manhattan Theatre Club.
-She also appeared in several feature films including “Renaissance Man,” “Airborne,” “Sister Act 2” and “The Brady Bunch Movie.”
+At 15, she fearlessly travelled to New York to star in WPA's Off-Broadway production of "Club Soda," and later spent two years as Josie on "Beakman's World" and starred in "Kindertransport" at the Manhattan Theatre Club.

-Over the years, she has played and voiced numerous characters.
+Over the years, Ubach has played and voiced numerous characters.
 Her additional television credits include recurring roles as Ray Romano's love interest on "Men of a Certain Age" (and won a Peabody Award for that stint) and as a drunken British rock widow on "Californication," a memorable guest appearance on "It's Always Sunny in Philadelphia" as well as the season finale of last season's "American Horror Story: Hotel."
 An indie film darling, she has starred in the films "Denise Calls Up," "Freeway," "Clockwatchers" and "Johns."
 She starred in Sam Hancock's directorial debut, 2014's "Being Us," about a suicidal woman with multiple personality disorder.
+She also appeared in several feature films including "Renaissance Man," "Airborne," "Sister Act 2" and "The Brady Bunch Movie."
 Ubach also remains an in-demand voiceover actress in TV and film with roles ranging from Gore Verbinski's "Rango" to groundbreaking Latino voices in "Teamo Supremo" and "El Tigre."